parsleyhealth/recruiting/systems-design/README.md

 - A patient should be able to view and filter available appointment options relevant to their provider group and location.

-- A patient to should be able to create, reschedule and cancel appointments.
+- A patient should be able to create, reschedule and cancel appointments.

 - A patient should receive automated reminder messages multiple times before their appointment.